RMITJake/SEPM-A2/README.md

 4. Forgot Password:
     1. Enter `F` to access the ***Forgot Password*** feature.
     2. Enter your email address to reset your password.
-    3. A ticket to reset your password has been opened.<br/>It is marked as ***High Priority***❗ and will be resolved as soon as possible.
+    3. A ticket to reset your password has been opened.<br/>It is marked as ❗***High Priority*** and will be resolved as soon as possible.

 5. Exit: